 Postgraduate study in Philosophy or another subject such as an Honours or Master’s degree is helpful for a number of policy and research roles where specialised, in-depth analysis is important.
-For those students wanting to enter teaching a post-graduate qualification is required.
-For secondary school teaching at least two approved teachable subjects completed during their degree.
+For those students wanting to enter teaching a postgraduate qualification is required.
+For secondary school teaching, at least two approved teachable subjects need to be completed during their degree.
 For more information see Teaching.

 Where Philosophy graduates work

 Philosophy graduates work across the private and public sectors in a variety of organisations such as non-profit organisations, government ministries, professional services firms, universities, small or medium-size businesses or in self employment.

 Recent Philosophy graduates have worked in organisations, including:

 - Victoria University of Wellington

 Build relevant skills and experience

 Part-time work and volunteering during study all help to increase your job prospects when you graduate.The WFHSS Internship course run by the Wellington Faculty of Humanities and Social Sciences helps build practical work place experience.
 Programmes such as Wellington Plus and Wellington International Leadership Programme (WILP) offer opportunities to gain diverse volunteer and leadership experience.